-IBM hires Gary Cohn, fmr.
-Trump economic advisor
+IBM hires Gary Cohn, former Trump economic adviser

 Powered by

-Cohn, who served as Trump's National Economic Council Director, helped craft and push early tax policy and cuts.
-He was also one of Trump's early high profile departures.
-Prior to, he had a 26-year career at Goldman Sachs, including as Chief Operating Officer.
+Cohn, who served as Trump's National Economic Council director, helped craft and push early tax policy and cuts.
+He was also one of Trump's early high-profile departures.
+Prior to serving under Trump, he had a 26-year career at Goldman Sachs, including as chief operating officer.

 EX-TRUMP ADVISER COHN SEEKS $600 MILLION FOR BLANK-CHECK COMPANY IPO